All Episodes

 Let's apply that law, whatever it is.

-Tell us how we can legislate the behavior Of people to such a degree that we can eliminate burglary, armed robbery, road rage, everything that makes us a less than civil society.
+Tell us how we can legislate the behavior of people to such a degree that we can eliminate burglary, armed robbery, road rage, everything that makes us a less than civil society.

-Because I'm I'm all ears for that.
+Because I'm all ears for that.

-They come to the microphones and they plead to do something, and it's almost as if they say, it doesn't matter if the something works.
+And it's almost as if they say, it doesn't matter if the something works.

 Let's just do something.